 In the VSA, the Revolutionary Trail travels east-to-west along and near the Mohawk River for a length of approximately 7.35 miles.
 A total of 6.58% of the road is predicted to receive variable and intermittent visibility of the solar array.
 The concentration of visibility is identified on an elevated section of NY5 within vicinity to Rest Stop Overlook on NYS Route 5 where representative VP 61 photo-simulation was prepared.
 As demonstrated by the simulation, a few tan colored fields in the background toward the center of the image are comprised of solar arrays that visually resemble dark blue hues and forms of existing forested vegetation.
 Due to the viewing distance and limitations to human vision (visual acuity of objects at large distances), it is likely that viewers would not be able to differentiate the Facility from the existing tree hedgerows and forest interspersed around the Facility and distant landscape.
-Moreover, when considering most viewers from NY5 will be traversing at relatively high speeds (55 MPH), the frequency and view of the solar array from NY5 is anticipated to be minimal to none.
-Therefore, a negative visual change is not expected at this resource.
+VP 93 was captured from the Revolutionary Trail and represents a limited area of isolated visibility.
+The VP 93 simulation demonstrates that a small portion of the solar array is filtered through vegetation at the top of a hill.
+While VPs 61 and 93 indicate that variable visibility occurs on the Revolutionary Trail. most viewers will be traversing at relatively high speeds (55 MPH) and will only experience short glimpses to the Facility if facing the correct direction (south).
+Because the frequency of view to the solar array from the Revolutionary Trail is anticipated to be minimal to none, and the level of visual contrast of the solar array from VPs 61 and 93 were rated as weak to very weak; a negative visual change is not expected at this resource.